Jaycode88/ecofriendlynetwork/README.md

 ### Future Features

+- **Pagination**
+	The Store only currently has A few starter products, As the range of products increases there will be a lot displayed on the products page.
+I believe it will be nessacerry to add Pagination to enhace the user experience.
+This also applys to the Blog page as the amount of Blog posts increase.

 - **Blog Search and Filter Functionality**
 	As the number of blog posts on Eco Friendly Network increases, introducing a search feature will greatly enhance user experience.
 This functionality will allow users to quickly find blogs by keywords, authors, or topics, making the content more accessible and navigable.